 Each year, people spend millions of collective hours learning the rules to Sudoku.
 But to what end?
 After solving a few Sudoku puzzles, all we can say for sure is that you've learned how to play Sudoku.

-In Puzzle Science, the rules are scientific principles that you're going to put together to make predictions about the real world.
-Our bet is that by the end of the first chapter, you're going to know a good deal more about physics.
+In Scientific Thinking, the rules are scientific principles that you're going to put together to make predictions about the real world.
+Our bet is that, by the end of the first chapter, you're going to know a good deal more about physics.

 How's it going to work?
 Let's take a quick tour.